backupbrew/switchbrew/Capture services.md

 the same HMAC data as the original Album JPEGs.
 The EXIF is also now much larger: the MakerNote is 0x498-bytes, with random-looking data for all of it starting at offset +0x8.

+Note: the Album process itself uses libstagefright for video playback.